Diliano/codewars/python/README.md

 # Python Challenges - Codewars

 ## Overview
 This folder contains my solutions to Python coding challenges from Codewars.
-Each subfolder represents a different difficulty level of the challenges, starting from `8kyu` (least complex) to higher levels.
+Each subfolder represents a different difficulty level of the challenges, starting from `8kyu` (least complex) and descending as the complexity increases (`7kyu`, `6kyu`, ...)

 ## Structure
 - Folders are named according to the Codewars kyu level of the challenges.